srcfl/srcful-documentation/docs/roadmap.md

 ### Demand Response
 - Initially focusing on the Nordic region, we're working on integrating FCR-D features, helping to stabilize the grid during disturbances.

-### Dual Mining
-- Use your Energy Gateway for other smart applications and earn rewards from various projects.
-For instance, by adding an antenna, you can contribute with coverage to building the world's largest IoT network  (Helium.com)

 ## Future plans

 ### Guarantee of Origin